ErpNetDocs/tech/modules/projects/agile/advanced-features/assignment-rules.md

 `[screenshot]`

-### Rule logic
+## Rule Logic

-Assignment Rules are automatically evaluated whenever one of the configured **condition fields** is modified in a Case.
-This allows the system to dynamically react to changes in the Case’s state, structure, or categorization.
+Assignment Rules are automatically evaluated whenever a Case is updated and the value of one or more **Condition Fields** is changed.
+This enables the system to respond dynamically to changes in the Case’s structure, categorization, or state.

-When a Case is updated, the system checks all **active** Assignment Rules whose condition fields are affected.
-If multiple rules match, the one with the **highest priority** is applied.
+The logic follows these main steps:

+### 1. Rule trigger

+The system listens for changes to any of the **Condition Fields**:
+- Project
+- Project Area
+- Project Milestone
+- Case Category
+- Stakeholder Party
+- System State
+- User State

+When a change occurs, the system begins rule evaluation based on the updated values.

+### 2. Rule matching and filtering

+The system evaluates all **active** Assignment Rules and applies the following conditions:
+- The rule must be active (`Active = True`)
+- The current date must be within the rule’s validity period (`From Date` and `To Date`)
+- Each of the Condition Fields in the rule must either:
+  - Match the current value in the Case, or
+  - Be left empty, which means “applies to all”

+If multiple rules match:
+- The rule with the highest **Priority** is selected
-If more than one rule shares the highest priority, the one with the **highest Rule No.** is selected.
+- If multiple rules share the same priority, the one with the highest **Rule No.** is applied

+### 3. Assignment execution

-Once a matching rule is found, the system executes the corresponding assignment action based on the **Assignment Kind** defined in the rule, assigning the Case to the designated user by updating the **Assigned To User** field.
+Once the best-matching rule is identified, the system determines the appropriate user based on the rule’s **Assignment Kind** (e.g., *Area Responsible*, *Specific User*, *Current User*).

-This logic allows cases to be automatically routed as soon as a key attribute changes.

-**For example:** <br>
+That user is then assigned to the Case by updating its `Assigned To User` field.

+#### Example:

-If a Case is moved to the state "In Progress" and its Project Area is "Infrastructure", it can automatically be assigned to the responsible user for that area.
+> If a Case is updated with Project Area set to "QA" and System State set to "Ready for Testing", it can automatically be assigned to the responsible user for that area.